 - The Delta Heritage Forum, a free, full-day event focused on efforts to preserve and tell Delta stories, opportunities for partnerships and collaboration, and networking.
-The 2020 Forum will be held on Tuesday, June 2.
+The 2020 Forum has been postponed to November.
 More information will be available soon.

 - The Delta Narratives project, which prepared essays that connected the history of the Delta to important regional and national trends and provided recommended actions to preserve and share these narratives.
 The report, essays, and appendices are available on the University of the Pacific website.